Marco-Data26/Churn-Analysis-Dashboard/README.md

 Identify the reasons behind the increase in customer churn.
 It also aims to find effective strategies to reduce churn and improve customer retention.

-## Root Causes

-- The main driver of churn is competition.
-44% of customers confirmed that the competitor offers better devices, better deals, more data and higher download speed.
-- Among those who used the fiber optic service, 41% canceled it.
-This indicates a problem with this type of service.
-- Many customers complained about the attitude of the support staff and the service provider.
-- A decline in service performance and user experience, including network issuses, limited service range, and poor online and phone support.
-- Some of customers complained about the prices especially long distance charges.

  ## Key Insights

 - Total churn is 1732 customers, representing 27% of total customers.